Trinity Theatre: Trinity Theatre: 1982-present

 Supported by Tunbridge Wells Borough Council (£15,000), Kent County Council and Arts Council England, over a five-year period the internal redevelopment addressed dry rot and damaged stonework, to turn the building into a theatre with 350 raked seats.

 Subsequent grants have allowed developments to include a cafeteria, public bar, and redevelopment of the side vestibules to allow for art shows and local arts classes.
 In March 1996 an application was approved by the National Lottery for £600,000 of additional internal improvements, which provided a computerised box office, new seats, and an access ramp for wheelchair users.

-In its now 42-year history, Trinity Theatre has collaborated with performers and groups from Steven Berkoff to the Royal National Theatre, as well as hosting international performing arts, film and visual arts.
-With over 90,000 people now coming through its doors annually, Trinity is acknowledged as one of the leading arts and performance venues in the South East of England.
+Since its redevelopment as a theatre, Trinity Theatre has hosted around 350 events annually, including theatre, dance, comedy, music, film, and visual arts.
+It has collaborated with performers and organisations including Steven Berkoff and the Royal National Theatre, and has hosted international performing arts events.
+The theatre receives approximately 90,000 visitors each year, with some audiences travelling from South East London.